 Your gum recession surgery will take place at our practice:

 - Most patients will receive either light oral sedation or IV sedation from a board-certified anesthesiologist.

 - We encourage you to get comfortable!
 Feel free to kick off your shoes, get cozy under a blanket, and listen to music as the medication relaxes you.

 - We will speed up the healing process with BEMER therapy.
 This post-operative treatment enhances circulation, decreases recovery time, and lessens overall discomfort.

-Following gum recession treatment, MK Periodontics and Implants recommends that our Tacoma-area patients take it easy for a few days.
+Following gum recession treatment, MK Periodontics and Implants recommends that our Tacoma patients take it easy for a few days.
 We will also provide a special toothbrush, an antibacterial rinse, and instructions for aftercare.

-Once you’ve fully healed, your gums should have an even and natural appearance, and the surgery should help keep bacterial infection from reoccurring.
+Once you’ve fully healed, your gums should have an even and natural appearance, and the surgery should help keep a bacterial infection from reoccurring.
 We’ll be there to assist you if you have questions or concerns along the way.

 If gum recession is affecting your smile and causing damage to your teeth and supporting bone, contact MK Periodontics and Implants for an appointment.
 We are available online and by phone in Tacoma at (253) 752-6336.